-The future of Follicular Unit Extraction (FUE) hair transplants has arrived..
-Thanks to the efforts and innovations of the best hair transplant doctors across the globe, including former Johns Hopkins research fellow Dr. Parsa Mohebi, MD (first chairman of the FUE Research Committee of The International Society of Hair Restoration Surgery), new technologies of hair transplantation and methods are constantly being developed and implemented.
-Many of these developments are improvements on previous tried-and-true techniques which in turn helps increase the accuracy and efficiency of modern hair restoration methods.
+The future of Follicular Unit Extraction (FUE) hair transplant has arrived.
+Thanks to the efforts and innovations of some of the best hair transplant doctors across the globe, including former Johns Hopkins research fellow Dr. Parsa Mohebi, new hair transplantation technology and methods are constantly being developed and implemented.
+Many of these developments are improvements on previous tried-and-true techniques which, in turn, help to increase the accuracy and efficiency of modern hair restoration.

 Simultaneous Extraction and Placement

 As FUE becomes more popular, it becomes more critical to learn how to optimize the quality and survivability of FUE grafts.
-Dr. Mohebi presented the serial extraction and placement of FUE grafts in which he reduced the average time that each FUE grafts stays out of the body to less than 2 hours.
+Simultaneous Extraction and Placement technique in hair restoration was pioneered by Dr. Mohebi to minimize trauma and stress to the follicular grafts.
+Hair grafts are live tissues that can get hurt due to many stress factors such as heat, dryness and manipulation trauma.
+Dr. Mohebi presented the serial extraction and placement of FUE grafts in which he reduced the average time that each FUE graft stays out of the body to less than 2 hours.
 Read more about Serial Extraction and Placement Technique.
-This method has been the first step in evolving Simultaneous Extraction and Placement Method that has been introduced to the hair restoration filed for the first time by Dr. Mohebi.
+That method was the first step in evolving Simultaneous Extraction and Placement Method that was introduced to the hair restoration field for the first time by Dr. Mohebi.

-Dr. Mohebi noticed the problems that many people had with more traditional types of hair transplants such as strip procedures.
-Donor wound complications due to a misjudgment of donor closure tension was one major problem causing such issues as stretching of the scar, hair loss around the wounds and necrosis in its severe forms.
-All those were secondary to removing too much scalp skin and closing the wound under tension.
+Dr. Mohebi noticed the problems that many people had with more traditional types of hair transplants such as Follicular Unit Transplant (FUT) strip procedures.
+Donor wound complications due to a misjudgment of donor closure tension was one major problem causing issues such as stretching of the scar, hair loss around the wounds and necrosis in its most severe forms.
+All of these conditions were secondary to removing too much scalp skin and closing the wound under tension.
 Doctor Mohebi devised a solution to prevent donor complications after strip hair transplant.
 His invention of the Laxometer helps hair transplant surgeons measure the mobility of the scalp and determine an optimum size strip that can be removed to minimize donor complications.
 Read more about the Laxometer.